 ‘I will punish Amalek for what he did to Israel, how he ambushed them on the way when he came up from Egypt.
 3 Now go and attack (the treibe of )Amalek, and utterly destroy all that they have, and do not spare them.
 But kill both man and woman, infant and nursing child, ox and sheep, camel and donkey.’

 Now if Amaleks had ambushed Moses and his people while they were coming out of Egypt, that was some 450 years ago.
-God’s desire simmered all those 450 so years till it boiled over when he watched Samuels adeptness at mass murder. ‘his need for vengeance burst forth after fifteen generations
+God’s desire for revenge simmered all those 450 so years till it boiled over when he watched Samuels adeptness at mass murder. ‘his need for vengeance burst forth after ‘those twenty or more generations

 Through Samuel, the prophet, he delivered this clear and curt message to Saul: Utterly destroy every damned thing in Amlek country.
 Spare nothing – neither man, woman, child, infant or animal.

-Saul, quite rightly, filtered out the non-Amalekites, as Hitler did with Christians in a Jewish colony, and killed everybody and everything that was despicable and worthless – such as ordinary people, their wives and sisters and mothers, their children and infants and babies in the womb – but spared their king, Agag, who had begged for mercy, and also the best of the sheep, the oxes and the fatlings and all the lambs though they had no voice to beg for mercy and all that was good.
-Saul, in his wisdom, thought they were too good to go to waste,
+Saul, quite rightly, filtered out the non-Amalekites, as Hitler would with Christians in a Jewish colony, and killed everybody and everything that was despicable and worthless – such as ordinary people, their wives and sisters and mothers, their children and infants and babies in the womb – but spared their king, Agag, who had begged for mercy, and also the best of the sheep, the oxes and the fatlings and all the lambs because he thought they were too good to go to waste,

 God had a drone’s view from the sky and was shocked; he realized he had made a mistake in choosing Saul as the king for he was not an obedient enough killer.
 His omniscience had not anticipated such a disobedience.
 The trace of kindness Saul showed, albeit selective, was an abomination to God.